 When it comes to the USB connection, also offered by BimmerTech's retrofit, your smartphone (be it Samsung, Lenovo, LG or any other brand) just has to run Android 5.0 (Lollipop) or higher.
 Though it is recommended to start from the 6.0 OS version (Marshmallow) and up, for better performance.

 The first step to using all your favorite applications on the iDrive screen is downloading the Android Auto app (if you phone runs Android 10.0, the app is built in).
-For wireless connection, you will need a USB cable for the initial setup.
-After following the on-screen instructions and completing the initial procedure, you can disconnect the USB cable.
-With this step behind you, Android Auto will automatically connect your phone to the iDrive system every time you get into the car.
+For wireless connection, you can perform the initial set up wirelessly and after doing so, Android Auto will automatically connect your phone to the iDrive system every time you get into the car.

-With phones that support only the USB connection, it’s necessary to plug the Android device into a separate USB socket and hold the menu button until the Android MMI Prime menu pops up.
+With phones that support only the USB connection, it’s necessary to plug the Android device into a separate USB socket and hold the menu button until the menu pops up.

 There are several ways to find your way around Android Auto for BMW :